Adam: What? Come on.

 Done something unspeakable with something edible?
 Then there's only one way to destroy the evidence: eat it, or at least make someone else do it.
+Eating Solves Everything after all.

 Often played for laughs, especially if the evidence is something that no-one would normally consider edible.